Systematics of dynamical mass ejection, nucleosynthesis, and radioactively powered electromagnetic signals from neutron-star mergers: Abstract

 \section{Abstract}

-Neutron star (NS) merger events can eject considerable amounts of neutron-rich matter, whose expansion allows heavy nuclei up to uranium and thorium to be formed by the rapid neutron-capture process.
-The radioactive decay of the products of this r-process heats the ejecta material and allows it to become potentially observable as a source of thermal electromagnetic radiation.
-Here we investigate for the first time systematically the dynamical mass ejection during and shortly after the NS collision in dependence on the uncertain properties of the nuclear equation of state (EoS) by employing a set of 40 representative, microphysical high-density EoSs in relativistic, hydrodynamical merger simulations.
-The NS compactness, which is a characteristic EoS property and can be expressed by the radius $R_{1.35}$ of nonrotating NSs of 1.35\,$M_{\odot}$, turns out to be a crucial parameter that determines the ejecta mass.
-NSs with smaller radii $R_{1.35}$ (``soft'' EoS) collide more violently and eject systematically higher masses.
-These range from $\sim 10^{-2}\,M_\odot$ for symmetric 1.35-1.35\,$M_\odot$ binaries with $R_{1.35}$ between 16\,km and 11\,km, and from $\sim 2\times 10^{-2}\,M_\odot$ for asymmetric 1.2-1.5\,$M_\odot$ binaries.
-Correspondingly, the bolometric peak luminosities of the optical transients of symmetric (asymmetric) mergers vary between $3\times 10^{41}$\,erg\,s$^{-1}$ and $14\times 10^{41}$\,erg\,s$^{-1}$ ($9\times 10^{41}$\,erg\,s$^{-1}$ and $14.5\times 10^{41}$\,erg\,s$^{-1}$) and are reached with effective spectral temperatures of 13.000--19.000\,K on typical timescales between $\sim$2\,h and $\sim$12\,h.
-If these electromagnetic signals with absolute bolometric magnitudes from $-$15.0 to $-$16.7 can be measured, the tight correlation of their properties with those of the merging NSs might provide valuable constraints on the high-density EoS.
-The wide range of ejecta velocities and kinetic energies in our models (between 15\% and 50\% of the speed of light and between $\sim 130$ and a uniform, nearly solar abundance pattern.
+We investigate systematically the dynamical mass ejection, r-process nucleosynthesis, and properties of electromagnetic counterparts of neutron-star (NS) mergers in dependence on the uncertain properties of the nuclear equation of state (EoS) by employing 40 representative, microphysical high-density EoSs in relativistic, hydrodynamical simulations.
+The crucial parameter determining the ejecta mass is the radius $R_{1.35}$ of a 1.35\,$M_{\odot}$ NS.
+NSs with smaller $R_{1.35}$ (``soft'' EoS) eject systematically higher masses.
+These range from $\sim 10^{-2}\,M_\odot$ for 1.35-1.35~$M_{\odot}$ binaries and from $\sim 2\times 10^{-2}\,M_\odot$ for 1.2-1.5\,$M_\odot$ systems (with kinetic energies between $\sim$$5\times 10^{49}$\,erg and $10^{51}$\,erg).
+Correspondingly, the bolometric peak luminosities of the optical transients of symmetric (asymmetric) mergers vary between $3\times 10^{41}$\,erg\,s$^{-1}$ and $14\times 10^{41}$\,erg\,s$^{-1}$ ($9\times 10^{41}$\,erg\,s$^{-1}$ and $14.5\times 10^{41}$\,erg\,s$^{-1}$) on timescales between $\sim$2\,h and $\sim$12\,h.
+If these signals with absolute bolometric magnitudes from $-$15.0 to $-$16.7 are measured, the tight correlation of their properties with those of the merging NSs might provide valuable constraints on the high-density EoS.
+The r-process nucleosynthesis exhibits a remarkable robustness independent of the EoS, producing a nearly solar abundance pattern above mass number 130.
 By the r-process content of the Galaxy and the average production per event the Galactic merger rate is limited to $4\times 10^{-5}$\,yr$^{-1}$ ($4\times 10^{-4}$\,yr$^{-1}$) for a soft (stiff) NS EoS, if NS mergers are the main source of heavy r-nuclei.
-The production ratio of radioactive $^{232}$Th to $^{238}$U, which we determine for the first time in the discussed context, attains a stable value of 1.64--1.67, which does not exclude NS mergers as potential sources of heavy r-material in the most metal-poor stars.
+The production ratio of radioactive $^{232}$Th to $^{238}$U attains a stable value of 1.64--1.67, which does not exclude NS mergers as potential sources of heavy r-material in the most metal-poor stars.

 \keywords{equation of state --- hydrodynamics --- nuclear reactions, nucleosynthesis, abundances --- stars: abundances --- stars: neutron}